-The heel is padded and covered in the same soft lining for better, softer feeling.
+The heel is padded and covered in the same soft lining for a better, smoother feeling.
 The lightweight and breathable mesh

-upper from the New Balance 890 v5, will keep your feet cool and dry regardless the conditions that you encounter.
-An outstanding fit can be achieved thanks to the molded sock liner and the padded tongue.
+upper from the 890 v5, will keep your feet cool and dry regardless of the conditions that you encounter.
+An excellent fit can be achieved thanks to the molded sock liner and the padded tongue.

-The men's version of the New Balance 890 v5 weighs about 244 grams or 8.6 oz.
+The men's version of the 890 v5 weighs about 244 grams or 8.6 oz.
 The women's shoes weigh about 248 grams or 8.7 oz.
-This makes the fifth version of the 890 quite light and makes the shoe appropriate for speed training
+It makes the fifth version of the 890 quite light and makes the shoe appropriate for speed training or race day.

 Nobody wants to run in a sweat-soaked shoe with a foot full of blisters.
 It's necessary, even in cold conditions, to have proper ventilation.
-The The New Balance 890 v5 has a mesh upper that's stretchy and lets air flow through easily.
+The 890 v5 has a mesh upper that's stretchy and lets air flow through easily.

 The variety of colors and the eye-catching look

-of the New Balance 890 v5 are sure to make them appealing to many different runners.
-The casual style that characterizes New Balance products is present in the New Balance 890 v5.
+of the 890 v5 are sure to make them appealing to many different runners.
+The casual style that characterizes New Balance products is present in the 890 v5.
 These shoes are great for running and training

 , makes the sole tough but light enough not to weigh the runner down.
 Some reviewers did find they had issues when it came to durability, though.